-The following table sets forth certain information regarding the beneficial ownership of our common stock, as of July 31, 2021, known by us, through transfer agent records and reports filed with the SEC, to be held by: (i) each person who beneficially owns 5% or more of the shares of common stock then outstanding; (ii) each of our directors; (iii) each of our Named Executive Officers (as defined above); and (iv) all of our directors and executive officers as a group.
+The following table sets forth certain information regarding the beneficial ownership of our common stock, as of October 7, 2021, known by us, through transfer agent records and reports filed with the SEC, to be held by: (i) each person who beneficially owns 5% or more of the shares of common stock then outstanding; (ii) each of our directors; (iii) each of our Named Executive Officers (as defined above); and (iv) all of our directors and executive officers as a group and as adjusted to give effect to the issuance of the shares of common stock in this offering (without giving effect to (x) the potential sale of up to 882,352,941 additional shares of our common stock which may be issued in the event the underwriters exercise their over-allotment option) and (y) the issuance of shares of common stock pursuant to the exchange of indebtedness and warrants described in "Prospectus Summary - Chapter 11 Reorganization; Exchange of Outstanding Debt and Warrants".

 The information in this table reflects "beneficial ownership" as defined in Rule 13d-3 of the Exchange Act.
 To our knowledge, and unless otherwise indicated, each stockholder has sole voting power and investment power over the shares listed as beneficially owned by such stockholder, subject to community property laws where applicable.
-Percentage ownership is based on 3,350,844,445 shares of common stock outstanding as of July 31, 2021.

-Number of Shares Approximate
+Percentage ownership is based on 3,488,844,445 shares of common stock outstanding as of October 7, 2021 and 9,981,471,616 shares of common stock outstanding after giving effect to the sale of the shares of common stock in this offering, respectively (without giving effect to the potential sale of up to 882,352,941 additional shares of our common stock which may be issued in the event the underwriters exercise their over-allotment option but giving effect to the issuance of shares of common stock pursuant to the exchange of indebtedness and warrants described in "Prospectus Summary - Chapter 11 Reorganization; Exchange of Outstanding Debt and Warrants".

-Beneficial Owner Beneficially Owned Percent of Class
+Beneficial Owner Number of Shares Beneficially Owned Approximate Percent of Class

+Prior to the Offering After the Offering

-Lance Alstodt 605,670,653(1) 15.4%
+Lance Alstodt 605,670,653(1) 14.9% 5.72%

-Francisco Silva 595,703,049(2) 15.1%
+Francisco Silva 595,703,049(2) 14.6% 5.63%

-Nickolay Kukekov 0 -
+Nickolay Kukekov 0 - -

+Patrick F. Williams 0 - -

+David Rosa 0 - -

 Mark Weinreb 1,395,500(3)

+(1)

-All directors and executive officers as a group (3 persons) 1,201,373,702(1)(2) 26.5%
+All directors and executive officers as a group (3 persons) 1,201,373,702(2) 25.8% 10.74%